Bosch appoints Guruprasad Mudlapur as its Managing Director

-Auto components major Bosch Ltd on Wednesday announced leadership changes with Guruprasad Mudlapur appointed as its Managing Director, and President of the Bosch Group in India with effect from July 1, 2023.
+Auto components major Bosch Ltd appointed Guruprasad Mudlapur appointed as its Managing Director, and President of the Bosch Group in India with effect from July 1, 2023, the company said in a statement on Wednesday.

-He will succeed Soumitra Bhattacharya who will be retiring from Bosch India effective June 30, 2023, after 28 years of service in various capacities, the company said in a regulatory filing.

-Further, Bosch said from July 1, 2023, Sandeep Nelamangala, currently, Executive Director at Bosch Ltd and Executive Vice-President, Mobility Solutions at Bosch India, will be appointed as Joint Managing Director of Bosch Ltd.

 He has more than 15 years of experience in the Bosch Group and has held various positions in engineering and business management.
 Most recently, he was joint managing director and chief technology officer of Bosch Ltd, the company said.